If you've blocked our ad, please consider unblocking it.

 Adventure (Atari 2600)

-Adventure is the spiritual precursor to such games such as The Legend of Zelda and Final Fantasy.
+Adventure is the spiritual precursor to games such as The Legend of Zelda and Final Fantasy.
 Famous for being not only the first action-adventure game on a console, but also the first to allow a stash of items, first to use a "fog-of-war" effect, and, of course, its Easter egg.

 Hidden Developer Credit